How to Organize Notes: A 3-Step Guide to Building a 'Second Brain'

 A well-built Second Brain allows you to:

-- Create an "Idea Factory": When it's time to create, you're not starting from a blank page; you're starting from a rich archive of your own best thinking.
+- Create an "Idea Factory": You're not starting from a blank page; you're starting from a rich archive of your own best thinking.

 Part 2: The 3-Step System to Organize Your Ideas